johnjasa/nrel_work_portfolio/2020_06-07/README.md

 ### WISDEM documentation and code quality improvement

-- Contributed to many bugfixes and code cleanup commits
+As we continue to develop WISDEM, I contributed to many bugfixes and code cleanup commits.
-- Introduced Coveralls to show where we need to improve testing
+Additionally, I introduced Coveralls to find where we need to improve testing.
-- Added docs throughout, link to them here
+I also added a [doc structure](https://wisdem.readthedocs.io/en/latest/) and fleshed out docs throughout WISDEM.

 ## IEA Task 37 layout optimization